-- Particle apparent growth rates (GR) were calculated using the 50% appearance time method from the positive ions number size distribution data measured by the NAIS (Dada et al., 2020a).
-Positive ions were chosen for the GR calculation as those have been found more important than the negative ion when it comes to ion induced nucleation from biogenic precursors (Baalbaki et al., 2021; Bianchi et al., 2021).
-In addition, in a location such as Payerne, where the dominant nucleation mechanism is neutral H2SO4-amine clustering (shown later in section 4.4.3), the transition from charged to neutral clusters is very short resulting in little to no difference between the growth rates retrieved from charged and those retrieved from total (charged + neutral) particles (Huang et al., 2022; Gonzalez - Carracedo et al., 2022).
-The method relies on the determining the times when the concentration in each size bin reaches 50% of the maximum concentration.
-In this study, the GR for the size classes 1.5 3 nm, 3 7 nm and 7 15 nm were determined.
+Particle apparent growth rates (GRs) were calculated using the 50% appearance time method from the positive ions' number size distribution data measured by the NAIS (Dada et al., 2020a).
+Positive ions were chosen for the GR calculation as those have been found to be more important than the negative ion when it comes to ion-induced nucleation from biogenic precursors (Baalbaki et al., 2021; Bianchi et al., 2021).
+In addition, in a location such as Payerne, where the dominant nucleation mechanism is neutral H2SO4-amine clustering (shown later in Sect.
+4.4.3), the transition from charged to neutral clusters is very short, resulting in little to no difference between the growth rates retrieved from charged particles and those retrieved from total (charged + neutral) particles (Huang et al., 2022; Gonzalez Carracedo et al., 2022).
+The method relies on determining the times when the concentration in each size bin reaches 50 % of the maximum concentration.
+In this study, the GRs for the size classes 1.5-3, 3-7 and 7-15 nm were determined.
 The growth rates were also used in the formation rates' calculation in the next section.